coffeencoke/hashy_db/README.md

 # What is this?

-Provides an inteface to store and retrieve data in a Hash.
+Light weight ORM to persist data to a hash.

 # Why would you want this?